Liquorland: Liquorland Express

+Liquorland Liquor Barn

+Liquorland Warehouse

+In September 2024, Coles announced it would begin a pilot program to rebrand some First Choice Liquor Market stores to Liquorland Warehouse.
+Having been deemed a success, Coles announced in March 2025 that all First Choice Liquor Market stores would be converted to either Liquorland Warehouse or Liquorland stores by December 2025.

+Private label brands

 In January 2013 Coles released a range of beers under the brand Steamrail Brewing Company.
 The beers, 'Ghost of Eyre' Pale ale, 'Gold Digger' Golden Ale and 'Lucky Amber' Amber Ale, were stocked in First Choice Liquor and Liquorland outlets.
-All the bottles bear the company name, Steamrail Brewing, and the address of the Coles Supermarkets' headquarters - 800 Toorak Road, East Victoria.
-Intellectual Property Australia records show that the application for the Steamrail trademark was lodged in October 2013 and that the owner of the trademark is registered as Liquorland.
-The Steamrail Brewing Company range is brewed at the Asahi plant in Laverton, Victoria.
+The Steamrail Brewing Company range is brewed at the Asahi Breweries plant in Laverton, Victoria.

-Liquorland exclusive beer brands also include HAMMER 'N' TONGS, 3 Pub Circus and Lorry Boys.
+Liquorland exclusive beer brands also include Hammer 'N' Tongs, 3 Pub Circus and Lorry Boys.